joebew42/ex_chat/README.md

   - 1) the token not exist or is not valid [DONE]
   - 2) no token provided [DONE]
 - Bump to version 2.4 to fix the issue of cowboy 1.0 about the [`cowboy_clock badarg`](https://github.com/ninenines/cowboy/issues/820)
+- When I join a chat room as an identified user I want to read my user name in the welcome message
 - Extract the websocket chat URL in the `WebSocketAcceptanceTests`
 - Rename `ws_client` to `client` in the `WebSocketAcceptanceTests`
 - Try to remove all the setup duplication in the `WebSocketAcceptanceTests`